studio-freight/react-locomotive-scroll/README.md

 First, remove the location props from the `watch` dependencies list and add it to the `location` props.

-> `react-locomotive-scroll` will update the scroll instance as it should, but in a different `useEffect` than the one used to update watched dependencies
+> `@studio-freight/react-locomotive-scroll` will update the scroll instance as it should, but in a different `useEffect` than the one used to update watched dependencies

 ```js
 const { pathname } = useLocation() // With react-router